-The North Carolina School Public Relations Association (NCSPRA) is proud to celebrate its 50th anniversary in 2020.
+The North Carolina School Public Relations Association (NCSPRA) is proud to celebrate 50+ years as a professional education association.

 NCSPRA was chartered as an official chapter of the National School Public Relations Association (NSPRA) in May 1970.